 Spoon flour and salt onto a clean work surface in a circular mound.
 Make a deep well in the centre

 Crack eggs, egg yolk into the flour and drizzle in oil.
 With a fork, whisk eggs dragging the flour from the sides.
-Continue in until all the flour has been incorporated and dough forms a sticky shaggy dough
+Continue until all the flour has been incorporated and dough forms a sticky shaggy dough

 Using floured hands, knead the dough together, bringing any flour from the bench to form a firm but sticky dough